Agriculture reformists slam 'industrialized' farming under Angela Merkel | DW | 16.01.2021

-People calling for agriculture policy reform drove tractors through Berlin and renewed their rejection of ecologically ruinous farm and food sectors as Germany enters its "super" election year.
+People calling for agriculture policy reform drove tractors through Berlin and renewed their rejection of Germany's ecologically ruinous farm and food sectors.

 Protesters drove one of their 30 tractors over a banner stating: "15 years of CDU agricultural policy leave traces: farmyard closures, price dumping, climate crisis," they also urged voters to press for ecological reforms in Germany's "super election year."

-From the party headquarters of Chancellor Angela Merkel's conservative CDU, protesters then headed to the Chancellery to an outdoor display of 10,000 footprints from other reformists who had stayed home because of coronavirus safeguards.
+From the party headquarters of Chancellor Angela Merkel's conservative Christian Democrats (CDU), protesters then headed to the Chancellery to an outdoor display of 10,000 footprints from other reformists who had stayed home because of coronavirus safeguards.

-Reacting to the protest, Federal Agriculture Minister Julia Klöckner accused the alliance of directing polarizing, "all or nothing" criticism at a farming sector that was modernizing through "research" and recently amended EU farm policy.
+Reacting to the protest, Food and Agriculture Minister Julia Klöckner accused the alliance of directing polarizing, "all or nothing" criticism at a farming sector that has modernized through "research" and a recently amended EU farm policy.

-Saturday's agriculture reform protest precedes next week's online version of Berlin's traditional Green Week trade fair.
+Saturday's protest precedes next week's online version of Berlin's traditional Green Week trade fair.
 Last year the event drew 27,000 protesters.

 Protesters were also hoping to draw the voters' attention to agriculture policy this year, which will see several German six regional assembly elections as well as a federal parliamentary general election in September.